We Ship Worldwide

 Himalayan Weavers was set up by Ghayur Alam and Patricia Alam in 2005 to support handweaving and natural dyes in the Himalayas.
 We work with a number of communities in the area to produce hand-woven shawls, stoles and scarves.

-Patricia Alam with Weavers
+Patricia Alam with shawl Weavers

 ghayur alam of Himalayan Weavers